How do I use tags?

 We also mentioned that you can create click and open automations and use them to apply tags when subscribers click certain hyperlinks or open certain messages.
 These automations can in turn be used to trigger other campaigns.
 For example, if you thought the subscribers who chose dogs as their favorite animal might also enjoy content related to cats, you might want to include a link in one of your campaign messages that asks if the subscriber would be interested in learning more about cats.
 You could apply the tag "cats" to subscribers who click that link, and then use the tag to trigger a second campaign.

 You can also use the "Apply Tag" action when creating your campaign.
-Although you currently can't see exactly which message a subscriber is on while their progressing through the campaign, you could set the campaign to apply a tag after a message is sent or at the end of the campaign.
+Although you currently can't see exactly which message a subscriber is on while they're progressing through the campaign, you could set the campaign to apply a tag after a message is sent or at the end of the campaign.
 For example, after the last message in your welcome campaign, you could have "finished welcome campaign" applied.
 This way, you would be able to know who is finished with those messages and you could send more pertinent information to them.

 Tags and Broadcasts